Department of Information Systems and Analytics

 TCCN: BCIS 1305

-This course provides an introduction to application program development including requirement analysis, design, implementation, and testing.
-A blend of structured and object-oriented concepts is used to form solutions to business problems using a visual programming language.
-Prerequisite: CIS 1323 with a grade of "D" or better and a minimum 2.0 Overall GPA.
+This course examines application program development, including requirements analysis, design, implementation, and testing.
+Structured and object-oriented programming concepts are used to develop solutions to business problems using a visual programming language.
+Students analyze business requirements and apply programming techniques to design and implement functional applications.
+Prerequisite: ISAN 1325 or ISAN 1323 with a grade of "D" or better and a minimum 2.0 Overall GPA.

 Grade Mode: Standard Letter